 Who wants to rewrite curriculum this summer?
 (Anyone?
 Anyone?…..)
 Let’s be honest.
 Writing or rewriting curriculum is a ongoing process that, while necessary, is not always seen as the most positive experience.
 Moreover, the suggestion of spending summer days writing curriculum (paid or unpaid) may trigger range of emotions, some strangely akin to the model offered by Swiss psychiatrist Elisabeth Kübler-Ross in her 1969 book, On [...]

 Have you ever been frustrated between grading pieces of writing that were good (had all the "bones," all the structures, all the requirements), and grading really great, well-written, interesting pieces of writing?
 Both had all the meat, but only one had real substance.
 As an English Language Arts teacher, the question has been raised in my mind numerous times, [...]

 Teaching writing can be difficult, even for English teachers.
 Many of us set our focus on whatever test our state mandates, which causes us to neglect writing instruction for fear of “wasting” time.
 If our state includes a writing assessment, we will ignore cultivating a love for writing in favor of a more clinical approach. [...]

 “Snow Fall” by John Branch The blizzard raging outside recalls the looping GIF of drifting snow that opens the 2013 Pulitzer Prize winning New York Times feature story, “Snow Fall: The Avalanche at Tunnel Creek.”
-As a model text, this example of digital writing is the kind of writing that we should [...]
+As a [...]